DataBiosphere/data-portal/content/guides/userguides/quick-start-guide.md

    ![Export Data](../_images/Export_selected_data.png "Export Selected Data")

-2. Select the files to include in the download- the download dialog box gives you the option to further refine the types of files
+2. Select the files to include in the download—the download dialog box gives you the option to further refine the types of files

     ![Select Files](../_images/select_file_types.png "Select Files")